Abhorsen99/piRGB-server/README.md

 The payload properties are as follows

 fade - Boolean whether or not to fade to the next color.
-True fades; false snaps. <br>
+True fades; false snaps.
+Default false.<br>
+soundSensitive - Boolean whether or not to have lights react to sound.
+True increases light brightness during loud moments; false disables sound sensitivity.
+Default false.<br>
 color - Color object <br>
 red - RGB red value for the color.
 Values between 0-255<br>
 green - RGB green value for the color.
 Values between 0-255<br>